nullgemm/dpishit/readme.md

 -lxcb -lxcb-randr -lxcb-xrm
 ```

-For Linux/Wayland you must link with libwayland-client:
+For Linux/Wayland you must link with libwayland-client and pthread:
 ```
+-lwayland-client -lpthread
 ```

 Under Windows you must link with `windows`, `GDI` and `Shcore`: